-At the August 28, 2019 Special Meeting, the Historic Preservation Commission approved a recommendation to City Council on a draft ordinance to amend the San Marcos Development Code to include a demolition review process for historic age resources.
-The process outlined in the proposed ordinance would require any eligible properties to be scheduled for a public hearing before the Historic Preservation Commission for initial determination for consideration as a local landmark.
-The proposed demolition review would apply to properties located within the My Historic SMTX historic resources boundaries that were evaluated with a high or medium preservation priority or, if outside of the boundaries, properties at least 50 years of age, listed on the National Register of Historic Places, or designated as a Recorded Texas Historic Landmark.
-The draft proposed ordinance is attached.
+At their August 28, 2019 special meeting, the Historic Preservation Commission (HPC) recommended to the City Council a draft ordinance to amend the SMDC to include a demolition review process for historic age resources.
+The process outlined in the proposed ordinance would require any eligible properties to be scheduled for a public hearing before the HPC for initial determination for consideration as a local landmark.
+The proposed demolition review would apply to properties located within the My Historic SMTX historic resources boundaries that were evaluated with a high or medium preservation priority, or if outside of the boundaries, properties at least 50 years of age, listed on the National Register of Historic Places, or designated as a Recorded Texas Historic Landmark.
+The draft proposed ordinance recommended by the HPC is attached with the backup material.

-On September 10, 2019, the Planning and Zoning Commission postponed action on their recommendation to their October 8, 2019 Regular Meeting.
-The Commission requested that an alternative ordinance, one without a designation process, be drafted and included to discuss; it has been attached with the backup material.
+On September 10, 2019, the Planning and Zoning Commission postponed action on their recommendation to their October 8, 2019 regular meeting.
+The Planning and Zoning Commission requested that an alternative ordinance, one without a designation process, be drafted.